 where $G_B$ stands for the generating function of the impurity tensor and takes the following position-dependent form:

-The one-particle excited state in Eq.~\eqref{eq:excitation} can now be evaluated by taking the derivative
+The one-particle excited state in Eq.~\eqref{eq:excitation} can now be evaluated by taking the derivative:

-One question immediately follows.
-Namely, what would be the right environment tensors for $\langle G_\Phi(\lambda)|G_\Phi(\lambda)\rangle$ when computing physical observables.
-Note that, for PEPS in the thermodynamic limit, the contraction scheme relies on the translation invariance to interpret the environment tensors as fixed points of the one dimensional transfer operator.
-For the generating function Eq.~\eqref{eq:genfuncGPhi}, this translation invariance is lost for any nonzero $\lambda$.
-The solution of this issue comes from the following fact: after taking derivatives at $\lambda=0$, all contributions of the sum can be viewed as correlation functions of local operators.
-Recalling that when computing observables or correlation functions in the infinite MPS, one use the fixed point of the transfer matrix as the boundary, suggesting that fixed point tensors of transfer matrix of the ground state infinite MPS are the right environment tensors for generating function of infinite MPS.
-The same is true for ground state PEPS in the thermodynamic limit.
-Indeed, we have tested that using fixed point of MPS transfer matrix in the generating functions gives the same result as directly summing all tensor diagrams.
-Thus, similarly for PEPS, we can use the environment tensors from CTMRG of ground state PEPS (i.e., the state $|G_{\Phi}(\lambda)\rangle$ at $\lambda=0$) as the environment tensors for the generating function Eq.~\eqref{eq:genfuncGPhi}.
+One question immediately follows: namely, what would be the right environment tensors for $\langle G_\Phi(\lambda)|G_\Phi(\lambda)\rangle$ when computing physical observables?
+Note that, for PEPS in the thermodynamic limit, the contraction scheme relies on the translation invariance to interpret the environment tensors as fixed points of the one-dimensional transfer operator.
+For the generating function in Eq.~\eqref{eq:genfuncGPhi}, this translation invariance is lost for any nonzero $\lambda$.
+The solution to this issue comes from the following fact: after taking derivatives at $\lambda=0$, all contributions of the sum can be viewed as correlation functions of local operators.
+Recall that when computing observables or correlation functions in the infinite MPS, one uses the fixed point of the transfer matrix as the boundary, suggesting that fixed-point tensors of the transfer matrix of the infinite MPS ground state are the right environment tensors for generating function of infinite MPS.
+The same is true for the PEPS ground state in the thermodynamic limit.
+Indeed, we have tested that using a fixed point of the MPS transfer matrix in the generating functions gives the same result as directly summing all tensor diagrams.
+Thus, similarly for PEPS, we can use the environment tensors from CTMRG of the ground state PEPS (i.e., the state $|G_{\Phi}(\lambda)\rangle$ at $\lambda=0$) as the environment tensors for the generating function Eq.~\eqref{eq:genfuncGPhi}.

 With the generating function for the excited state, the norm matrix and effective Hamiltonian can be similarly expressed as derivatives of a single network.
 Using translation symmetry, we can lower the order of derivatives by introducing two slightly new networks~\cite{Tu2021}.
-For that, we first construct two (idealized) generating functions, $G_{\mathbf{N}}(\lambda, B)$ and $G_{\mathbf{H}}(\lambda, B)$ for norm matrix and effective Hamiltonian, respectively. $G_{\mathbf{N}}$ takes the following form:
+For that, we first construct two (idealized) generating functions, $G_{\mathbf{N}}(\lambda, B)$ and $G_{\mathbf{H}}(\lambda, \mu, B)$ for norm matrix and effective Hamiltonian, respectively. $G_{\mathbf{N}}$ takes the following form:

-The green tensors in Eq.~\eqref{eq:genfuncNorm} are given by
+The green tensors in Eq.~\eqref{eq:genfuncNorm} are given by:

-where the tensor with cross mark lies in the center of the lattice.
-The norm matrix can then be evaluated by taking the derivative,
+where the tensor with a cross mark lies in the center of the lattice.
+The norm matrix can then be evaluated by taking the derivative: